igorkulman/coding-journal/content/post/2017-11-29-my-experience-with-swift-after-9-months.md

 I like podcasts, podcasts are the main source of information about programming for me.
 There are some really good podcasts in the .NET world, not only about Microsoft technologies ([MSDevShow](https://msdevshow.com/)) but also some with a broader reach ([.NET Rocks](https://www.dotnetrocks.com/), [Coding Blocks](https://www.codingblocks.net/)).

 I had some troubles finding something similar for Swift and iOS.
 I tried [Inside iOS Dev](http://insideiosdev.com/) but I do not think it is that great.
 I got recommendations for [Fireside Swift](https://twitter.com/fireside_swift) and [Swift by Sundell](https://www.swiftbysundell.com/podcast/) so trying out those two now.
 More tips are welcomed.

+### Conclusion

+I enjoy using and learning Swift, I am getting quite proficient using it.
+I do not regret to switch away from Windows development.